 - an Administrative Core that includes a state-of-the-art mentoring and education program, and community, internal, and external advisory boards

-In addition to the Cores, the COBRE includes the following project leads:
+In addition to the Cores, the COBRE includes the following project leads and research scientist recruits:

-- Dr. Chrystal Vergara-Lopez will capitalize on a 12-year longitudinal sample to investigate the impact of childhood maltreatment on adolescent cognitive control, repetitive negative thinking and mental health symptoms.
+- Dr. Chrystal Vergara-Lopez (Research Project Lead) will capitalize on a 12-year longitudinal sample to investigate the impact of childhood maltreatment on adolescent cognitive control, repetitive negative thinking and mental health symptoms.

-- Dr. Whitney Evans will conduct a naturalistic experiment in children to elucidate the specific impact of food insecurity from other poverty-related stressors on diet, inflammatory and metabolic biomarkers and summer weight gain.
+- Dr. Whitney Evans (Research Project Lead) will conduct a naturalistic experiment in children to elucidate the specific impact of food insecurity from other poverty-related stressors on diet, inflammatory and metabolic biomarkers and summer weight gain.